New Year, New You

 The Capsaicin (the substance that makes them so hot) could be helpful for maintaining vascular and metabolic health.
 It also has anti-fungal properties and is known to alleviate joint and nerve pain by interfering with the biochemical process of pain transmission to the brain.
 Use carefully though!
 This is a very hot pepper and a little goes a long way.

 Enough of all the details, here is the recipe:

-I hope you enjoy these delicious homemade detox drinks and I’d love to hear your thoughts on them in the comments below.
-Also – do you like the recipes as designed PDFs?
-Or do you prefer the plain recipes and don’t care about the looks?
+I hope you enjoy this delicious homemade detox drink and I’d love to hear your thoughts in the comments below.